TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          This value has no default value and only if you specify a value for this token will a substitution process take place.

-.. _setup-config-xhtml-cleaning:

-xhtml\_cleaning
-"""""""""""""""

-.. container:: table-row

-   Property
-         xhtml\_cleaning

-   Data type
-         string

-   Description
-         Cleans up the output to make it XHTML compliant and a bit more.
-         For now this is what is done:

-         *What it does:*

-         \- All tags are ended with "/>"

-         \- Lowercase for elements and attributes

-         \- All attributes in quotes

-         \- Add "alt" attribute to img-tags if it's not there already.

-         *What it does **not** do (yet) according to XHTML specifications:*

-         \- Wellformedness: Nesting is **not** checked

-         \- name/id attribute issue is not observed at this point.

-         \- Certain nesting of elements not allowed.
-Most interesting, <PRE>
-         cannot contain img, big,small,sub,sup ...

-         \- Wrapping scripts and style element contents in CDATA - or alternatively they should have entities converted.

-         \- Setting charsets may put some special requirements on both XML declaration/ meta-http-equiv.
-(C.9)

-         \- UTF-8 encoding is in fact expected by XML!

-         \- stylesheet element and attribute names are **not** converted to lowercase

-         \- ampersands (and entities in general I think) MUST be converted to an entity reference! (&amps;).
-This may mean further conversion of non-tag content before output to page.
-May be related to the charset issue as a whole.

-         \- Minimized values not allowed: Must do this: selected="selected"

-         Please see the class TYPO3\CMS\Core\Html\HtmlParser
-         (t3lib\_parsehtml) for details.

-         You can enable this function by setting it to one of the following
-         keywords:

-         **all:** The content is always processed before it is possibly stored in cache (or not stored in cache).

-         **cached:** The content is only processed, if the page will be put into the cache.

-         **output:** The content is processed just before it is echoed out.